 - a.
 A student who is under discipline or who is suspended from school or an activity shall be ineligible until reinstated by the school principal. - b.
 A student who is disqualified during a game or contest because of a flagrant foul or unsportsmanlike conduct shall be ineligible.
 A disqualified student shall remain ineligible for at least one contest before he/she is reinstated by the principal.
 Exception football: when an ejection occurs for unsportsmanlike conduct, the sit-out period will be a minimum of 4 quarters, beginning with the subsequent quarter after the ejection.
 If the ejection occurs at the end of a season and there are not a sufficient number of contests left in the activity for the season to satisfy the sit out period, then the student shall sit out an appropriate number of contests in the next activity in which the student participates.
-If the student is a senior and there are not a sufficient number of contests left in the activity for the season to satisfy the sit out period, then the student shall sit out an appropriate number of contests in the next activity in which the student participates.

 A student whose flagrant or unsportsmanlike conduct consists of cursing or using foul language toward a game official will be automatically suspended from participating in a minimum of the next two regularly scheduled games or contests on the same level of competition that his/her team plays.
-Exception: In soccer the minimum suspension is two games on the same level of competition and each contest in between.
-In all activities except football and soccer, a student ejected for fighting will be suspended from participation in a minimum of the next two regularly scheduled games or contests.
+Exception: In soccer games the minimum suspension is three the same level of competition. on In all activities except football and soccer, a student ejected for fighting will be suspended from participation in a minimum of the next two regularly scheduled games or contests.
 Exception: In football, a student ejected for fighting will be suspended for a minimum of 4 quarters at the same level of play, beginning with the quarter following the quarter in which the ejection occurred.
 The suspension may be extended for extreme acts of unsporting conduct.
-In soccer, the minimum suspension for a student ejected for fighting is 3 games at the same level of play and each contest in between.
+In soccer, the minimum suspension for a student ejected for fighting is 3 games at the same level of play.

 It is mandatory that all head coaches remind his/her team that fighting during the post-game hand shaking ceremonies or conducting themselves in an unsportsmanlike manner after the game will be severely penalized.
-The head coach and team will be subject to additional suspension penalties beyond the normal penalties imposed on fighting and unsportsmanlike acts that occur during the contest.
+The head coach and team will be subject to additional suspension penalties beyond the normal penalties imposed on fighting and unsportsmanlike acts that occur after the contest.
 Injuries have occurred because of fans climbing over walls and fences, being trampled, or partaking in dog-pile celebrations, etc., at the conclusion of a contest.
 The celebration by fans, players, or coaches acting in an unsportsmanlike manner (example: pouring water on the coach) after a contest will result in possible penalties imposed against the school.
 School administrators should be aware that if their student body and fans come onto the playing area after a contest, penalties may be imposed.